FudaWiki/fudawiki-files/hanafuda/games/chunchun.md

 >This article is **incomplete**.
 You can help by expanding it.
 {.is-warning}

-Chunchun (チュンチュン) is a Hanafuda game for three to seven players, played in the Okayama prefecture of Japan.
+Chunchun (チュンチュン) is a Hanafuda game for three to seven players, played in the Okayama prefecture in the San'yo region of Japan.
 It is a simplified version of [Hachi-Hachi](/en/hanafuda/games/koi-koi).

 > The game is for up to 7 players, but only 3 players can participate in the round.
 It is probable that the same or similar Drop-out system used in Hachi-hachi is also used in this game. **(NEEDS MORE DOCUMENTATION)**
 {.is-warning}